Team-Ithi/Ithi/README.md

 - **Programming Language Support**: Ithi supports JavaScript/TypeScript - the most used programming language globally.
 - **AI Powered Translation**: translate comments from the source language to the target language
 - **Webview Panel UI**: Displays data in a modularized panel webview
+- **File Association**: Each Ithi panel displays with the name of the associated source file
 - **Adaptive Theme Integration**: The extension seamlessly integrates with the user's preferred VS Code color theme

 - <img src="./images/ithi_adaptive_theme.gif" width="500" alt="ithi_adaptive_theme">